germinateplatform/germinate-server/docs/setup.md

 Let's start with the simpler case: Docker.
 We have a working Docker image of Germinate available on DockerHub (**INSERT LINK**) that you can simply pull and run on your machine/server.

 Additionally you will need a MySQL database.
 This can either be another Docker container or an existing database server that you already have.
+The examples below contain a Docker MySQL container.
+If you wish to use your own database, simply remove the relevant parts from the docker file or docker commands.

 If you have docker-compose available, things are as simple as defining this `docker-compose.yml` file: